-A determination as to a district's status as a Special Taxing Unit, Developed District or Developing District will be made by the Board of Directors on an annual basis, beginning with the 2020 tax rate.
-The District cannot give any assurances as to what its classification will be at any point in time or whether the District's future tax rates will result in a total tax rate that will reclassify the District into a new classification and new election calculation.
+A determination as to a district's status as a Special Taxing District, Developed District or Developing District will be made on an annual basis, at the time a district sets its tax rate.
+The District was determined as a "developing district" for the 2021 tax year.
+The District cannot give any assurances as to what its classification will be at any point in time or whether the District's future tax rates will result in a total tax rate that will reclassify the District into a new classification and new rollback election calculation.